bhpayne/flask-webform-create-json/README.md

-# flask-webform-create-json
+# project description

-create a JSON file using a web interface
+create a JSON file using a web interface.

+# how

+Flask app that runs in Docker